Mufumi/Udacity-Operationalizing-Machine-Learning/README.md

 ## Future work

 ## Deploying model in Azure studio

-Using Azure Studio

 [![Deploying a model using Azure Studio](auto_ML_model_deploy_using_azure_studio_4_20.png)](https://youtu.be/0wKgqIJLtgQ)

-With Python SDK
+## Creating, publishing and consuming an ML Pipeline using Python SDK

 [![Deploying a model using Azure Python_SDK](auto_ML_model_deploy_using_azure_studio_4_20.png)](https://youtu.be/EDPTXV3oGIA)

-## Creating, publishing and consuming an ML Pipeline